adu-web3/exocore-contracts-new/docs/reward-vault.md

 1. Depositor calls `submitReward` on the Gateway, specifying the token, amount, and AVS ID.
 2. Gateway calls RewardVault's `deposit`, which:
    a.
 Transfers the specified amount of tokens from the depositor to itself.
    b.
-Increases the total deposited rewards for the specified token and AVS in the `totalDepositedRewards` mapping.
+Increases the locked reward balance for the token in the `lockedRewards` mapping.
    c.
 Emits a `RewardDeposited` event.
 3. Gateway sends a message to Imuachain to account for the deposited rewards.
 4. Imuachain processes the request and emits a `RewardOperationResult` event to indicate the result of the submission.